CastleRemy21/wwwwwwe/README.md

 post.py

 This code sends a JSON file containing a sample text and id's  to the Flask server's endpoint.
-It uses the requests library to make the POST request with given text.It then prints the response JSON containing embedding IDs.
+It uses the requests library to make the POST request with given text.
+It then prints the response JSON containing embedding IDs.

 split.py